-SEA focuses on the coastal and offshore marine environment around Cape Cod, Massachusetts.
+SEA summer academic travel camps for teens focus on the coastal and offshore marine environment around Cape Cod, Massachusetts.
 Read More!

 To a large extent, the fate of the oceans determines the fate of the planet.
 The sea is so complex that it is impossible to understand and appreciate from the perspective of a single academic discipline.
 The SEA Summer Session takes an interdisciplinary approach that combines data and insights from oceanography, the humanities and social sciences, and public policy with practical skills in nautical science so students can develop a broad understanding of the sea.
 This knowledge is increasingly important today, when society is becoming more aware of how the world’s oceans affect the operations of the planet, from climate patterns to the origins of life itself.